vyapp/vy/INTRO.md

 ### Move cursor to the end of the line

 Suppose now you are editing the end of the line then you decide to edit the beginning of the line.

-Just switch to NORMAL mode then press
+Switch to NORMAL mode then press.

     <Key-o>